Ayahuasca Ceremony Guidelines

 Discussion On Ayahuasca

-As part of all of our retreats, before the first ceremony, we hold an in depth discussion on the topic of ayahuasca, typically facilitated by "Brown", Avatar Centre co-founder & trained Ayahuascero.
-During this discussion we will be explaining clearly the ceremonial process, and teaching tips on how to get the most out of your experience with Ayahuasca.
+As part of all of our retreats, before the first ceremony, we hold an in depth discussion on the topic of ayahuasca, typically facilitated by Brown, Avatar Centre co-founder & trained Ayahuasca Healer.
+During this discussion we will be explaining clearly the ceremonial process, and teaching tips on how to get the most out of your experience with Ayahuasca, & other plant medicines.
 During the discussion you will also learn more about the traditional use of Ayahuasca, and be able to develop an understanding of how the native people of the Amazon Basin have used this plant medicine concoction as both a healer, a teacher and an informant.
-All of this information is provided to help support you in laying and developing a strong understanding, which we believe is sure to assist you greatly in your healing journey.
+All of this information is provided to help support you in developing a strong understanding, which we believe is sure to assist you greatly in your healing journey.

 Tools & Tips